biface/ndt/docs/source/install.rst

 .. deprecated:: 1.0.0
     Use of the ``NestedDictionary`` class's specific parameterization at instance initialization (``indent`` and ``strict`` keys of the ``__init__`` method)

+.. versionchanged:: 1.0.0
+    The ``_StackedDict`` class will be renamed as ``StackedDict`` and exposed to be used as a central key class for developpers.

+.. versionadded:: 0.9.0

+    - Introduction of ``DictSearch`` class in order to give easy access to ``DictPath`` set of hierachical keys.
+    - Introduction of encoding for exports to or imports from JSON files

 .. versionadded:: 0.8.0
     Introduction of generalized handling of specific attributes of ``_StackedDict`` child classes.
 This addition will be explained later in a section for developers.